Trivikram-N/to-do-list-project/README.md

 1. **Add a Task**: Enter your task in the input field and click the "Add" button.
 2. **Edit a Task**: Click the "Edit" button next to the task you want to modify.
-3. **Delete a Task**: Click the "Delete" button to remove a task from your list.
+3. **Delete a Task**: Click the "x" icon to remove a task from your list.
-4. **Mark as Complete**: Click the checkbox next to a task to mark it as completed.
+4. **Mark as Complete**: Click the task to mark it as completed.
+5. **Uncheck all**: Click on uncheck button to repeat the tasks again.

 ## Contributing